efabrizio75/femio.results-summary-component/README.md

 ### Layout

-The basic layout in which the QR code is rendered follows this markup:
+The basic layout in which the Results summary component code is rendered follows this markup:

 ```html
 <div id="results-panel">